apache/sedona/docs/community/publish.md

 The vote thread (Permalink from https://lists.apache.org/list.html):

-I will make an annoucement soon.
+I will make an announcement soon.

 ```